At the time of writing, copper fetches a price of $3.72 per pound. Mine a million pounds of the stuff and you've got nearly $400 million.

 A healthy, happy wolf pack is far scarcer than copper, and more valuable too.
 It is well known that large deer populations may over-browse riverbanks and bluffs around lakes.
 By keeping the deer population in check, wolves effectively prevent erosion— quite the opposite of Highland Copper, which is actively annihilating wetlands and rerouting streams.

 The Anishinaabe Indians — also known as the Ojibwe — have fished the Presque Isle River and Lake Superior for hundreds of years and always been well-nourished.
-Unfortunately, fish are bio-accumulators of heavy metals, just like the kind which would be spewed from Chopperwood's exhaust vents and leached from river sediment via acid mine drainage.
+Unfortunately, fish are bio-accumulators of heavy metals, just like the kind which would be spewed from Copperwood's exhaust vents and leached from river sediment via demineralized wastewater.

 Toxins of concern include mercury, arsenic, selenium and lead.